-Name Job Title
+Craig Jordan

-Craig Jordan Head of Economic Growth
+Head of Economic Growth

-Additional comments and information

-An existing budget of £300,000 has been used to d o secure acquisition of the land then for delivery of the project. late to fund project costs Including legal fees, the cost of to mean the budget is exceeded and therefore part of this bid ne site (purchase price plus related legals).
+The bid includes a request for additional funding to secure acquisition of the land then for delivery of the project.
+An existing budget of £300,000 has been used to date to fund project costs Including legal fees, the cost of acquiring the land to facilitate the project is likely to mean the budget is exceeded and therefore part of this bid includes a request for additional funds to secure the site (purchase price plus related legals).

-· · a specification prepared previously.
-The specification and equently builds in a contingency element to cover for any
+The capital works are estimated at £1m based on a specification prepared previously.
+The specification and costings would need to be reviewed.
+The bid consequently builds in a contingency element to cover for any required design changes and project costings.

-Finance Service Comments Finance Officer Name

-Andrew Nicklin

-Detail comments and proposed amendments (where relevant)

 No specific comments.

-Leadership Team Comments

-Detail comments and proposed amendments (where relevant)

-Discussed at Leadership Team on 23/10/2019 - a successful it would reduce the cost to the Council.
-E500k Bid for funding to the LEP will be undertaken and if this is
+Discussed at Leadership Team on 23/10/2019 - a £500k Bid for funding to the LEP will be undertaken and if this is successful it would reduce the cost to the Council.

-Funding To Be Awarded? ☐ Yes ☐ No
+🗆 Yes

+APPENDIX D